takeshishimada/BZObjectStore/README.md

 |NSMutableOrderedSet|INTEGER|attributeName|saved number of Objects|
 |NSObject|INTEGER|attributeName|saved number of Objects|

-Other C structures will be save as NSValue.
+Other C structures will be saved as NSValue.

 ## About Relationship